ViswasS/GDP_Group_02/README.md

 * **Provide Personalized Health Reports:**
 The system SHOULD display structured triage reports that summarize AI analysis results, doctor feedback, and follow-up recommendations in a clear and organized format.

-* **Enable Selective Data Exports:**
+**Enable Selective Data Exports:**
-The system SHOULD allow patients to export specific data segments, for example, only the previous month’s results or AI-generated versus doctor-approved reports, rather than a complete backup, just a few recent queries.
+The system SHOULD allow patients to export specific data segments, for example, only the previous month’s results or AI-generated versus doctor-approved reports, rather than a complete backup, or just a few recent queries.

+# Ineffective Patient Prioritization
+Current patient intake systems lack a structured process to classify cases based on urgency.

+Non-critical cases often consume resources before more serious ones are attended to.

+There is no automated triage mechanism to efficiently assess and prioritize cases.

+This results in overcrowding, slower response times, and delayed critical care.